emki-creator/Research-Project/README.md

 * The weekly meeting describe my work progress every week up until hand in date.

-* The Imagenet folder contains imagenet autoencoder as well as all related code for finetuning.
+* The src folder contains all related code for finetuning.

+*